kodekloudhub/community-faq/docs/how-tos/howto-install-gateway-api-on-kk-playground.md

     You should now see the response alternate between `VERSION ONE` and `VERSION TWO`

-    Try editing the `HTTPRoute` and setting the weight of one of the service to `2`.
+    Try editing the `HTTPRoute` and setting the weight of one of the services to `2`.
 Now the traffic is a `2:1` ratio, so the version with a weighting of `2` should appear twice as frequently as the other.

     ```
     kubectl edit httproute echo-route